Auxiliares de Conversación norteamericanos en España

 If you are a US or Canadian citizen who would like to teach English at public schools in Spain, the North American Language and Culture Assistants program accepts applications from January to April.
 Canadian applicants whose first language is French can also apply to teach French instead of English.
 This program is similar to the Teaching Assistant Program in France, though there are a few differences.

 - Hold a minimum of a BA or BS by the end of the academic year preceding the start of the program, be a junior or a senior, or have become a university graduate.
 (Your major can be in any subject as long as you have basic communicative skills in Spanish and you do not need to submit tests scores to prove your level in Spanish.)

-- Have English or French as the first language
+- Have American English or Canadian French as your native language

 - Be in good physical and psychological condition.
 It will be necessary to submit a complete medical evaluation signed by your doctor when it is time to apply for your visa.